-Battery Electric Vehicles (BEV) led the global market and accounted for more than 66% of the overall revenue share in 2021.
+Battery Electric Vehicles (BEV) led the global market and accounted for more than 67% of the overall revenue share in 2022.
 The significant growth of the BEV is mainly due to the potential benefits offered, such as control over greenhouse gas (GHG) emissions, energy security concerns, and control over local pollutants.
 This can be due to people's growing awareness of the environment and the benefits of battery electric vehicles.
 The potential benefits of the BEV, including reducing local pollution, energy security issues, and greenhouse gas (GHG) emissions, are primarily responsible for its rapid expansion.
 This results in people being more conscious of the environment and the advantages of battery-powered cars.
 In addition, compared to PHEV, the expense of a BEV is more considerable.
 As a result, battery electric vehicles rule the electric vehicle market.

 Vehicle Type Insights

 Based on vehicle type, the electric vehicles market is segmented into heavy commercial vehicles, passenger vehicles, e-scooters & bikes, two-wheelers, and light commercial vehicles.
-With the most significant revenue share in 2022, the passenger vehicle segment dominated the electric vehicle market in 2021 with the largest revenue share.
-This is owing to the governments' substantial backing for electric passenger vehicles in these countries.
+With the most significant revenue share in 2022, the passenger vehicle segment dominated the electric vehicle market, and this is because governments in several nations strongly support electric passenger cars.

 Based on end use, the electric vehicle market is segmented into private, commercial, and industrial use.
 The commercial use segment will likely grow at the loftiest CAGR during the forthcoming period.
 This segment's high growth is credited to the rise in fuel prices and strict emigration morals set by governments, the growing relinquishment of independent delivery vehicles, and the adding relinquishment of electric motorcars and cars.

 The rapid expansion of this segment can be attributed to rising fuel prices and government-imposed severe emigration morality, the growing relinquishment of independent delivery vehicles, and the increasing relinquishment of electric motorcars and cars.